 Your dog may have a throat injury if you notice him frequently licking his lips or gums.

-He continues to chew even if there is nothing there to chew on because the discomfort of the obstruction can make him feel as though he is chewing continually.
+He continues to chew even if there is nothing there to chew on because the discomfort of the obstruction.

 If your dog is drooling excessively for no apparent reason, it’s likely that his esophagus is obstructed.